+ra V ρ r۹ ρ

-Traverse Evaluation of the Homeshare pilots - Final report Contribute to wider social care policy and practice, for instance by supporting older people to remain at home for longer, as a means of support for people below existing support thresholds and to target key demographics, such as older males (identified as an emerging key market for Homeshare by some local authorities).
-Provide an alternative good quality and affordable housing option for young single people and others who are not in priority need for social housing.
-Frontline housing and Engaged frontline housing and social care professionals are key providers of referrals to Homeshare.
-Evidence from HSP indicates that: social care and housing professionals • Professionals can refer more effectively and appropriately with specific briefing on the role of Homeshare in meeting local need, including accurate information on the scope and target demographics of a Homeshare scheme. • The demographic and geographical focus of a Homeshare scheme may change in response to local demand, so referral professionals need timely and specific communications on changes in approach and any implications for referral arrangements. • Clear information for frontline professionals on the profile of appropriate householders and homesharers maximises their capacity to make viable referrals.
-Referral Evidence from HSP indicates that: agencies • Referral agencies are essential partners for building Homeshare sustainability through establishing effective routes of referral. • Consistent and clear communication between referral agencies and Homeshare scheme facilitates a shared vision of the role of Homeshare in meeting local need.
+- Contribute to wider social care policy and practice, for instance by supporting older people to remain at home for longer, as a means of support for people below existing support thresholds and to target key demographics, such as older males (identified as an emerging key market for Homeshare by some local authorities). - Provide an alternative good quality and affordable housing option for young single people and others who are not in priority need for social housing.

+Frontline housing and social care and housing professionals

+Engaged frontline housing and social care professionals are key providers of referrals to Homeshare.
+Evidence from HSP indicates that:

+- Professionals can refer more effectively and appropriately with specific briefing on the role of Homeshare in meeting local need, including accurate information on the scope and target demographics of a Homeshare scheme. - The demographic and geographical focus of a Homeshare scheme may change in response to local demand, so referral professionals need timely and specific communications on changes in approach and any implications for referral arrangements. - Clear information for frontline professionals on the profile of appropriate householders and homesharers maximises their capacity to make viable referrals.

+Referral agencies

+Evidence from HSP indicates that:

+- Referral agencies are essential partners for building Homeshare sustainability through establishing effective routes of referral. - Consistent and clear communication between referral agencies and Homeshare scheme facilitates a shared vision of the role of Homeshare in meeting local need.

 Homeshare is unlikely to be able to provide immediate support for someone approaching a housing or social care crisis, but does offer an alternate means of support for lower level housing and social support needs.